 As the executive director of a business school, I get to choose the classes I teach, and one of my favorite classes is customer service.
-I’m always looking for good and bad customer service examples to share with my students.
+I always look for good and bad customer service examples to share with my students.
 I want to share a recent experience at Best Buy and what I learned about that business.

-Over the next few months, I went to Best Buy on several occasions to make various purchases, and every time I would forget to bring the case with me.
+Over the next few months, I went to Best Buy on several occasions to make various purchases, and I forgot to bring the case with me every time.
 We recently needed a flat-screen TV to use in one of our classrooms, so, just like many times before, I headed to Best Buy to purchase one.
 This time I finally remembered to bring the case with me.
 I went to the customer service desk and asked to exchange the case.
 The clerk told me to go pick out the one I wanted.
-As I looked at what was available, another clerk came up to me, handed me the case I wanted to exchange and said I could not return it because it was past the 15-day return period.
+As I looked at what was available, another clerk came up to me, handed me the case I wanted to exchange, and said I could not return it because it was past the 15-day return period.
 I told him I didn’t want to return the case, just exchange it.
 He said it didn’t matter; it was past the return period.
-I asked him if it was worth losing a customer for life over this?
+I asked him if it was worth losing a customer for life over this.
 As he was walking away, he flippantly said, “Yes.”

 I have been in business for over 40 years.
 It has been my experience that frontline people closely reflect their superiors’ attitudes, so I felt fairly confident complaining to senior management would result in the same attitude of indifference.
 I was not disappointed.

-I went to the Better Business Bureau site to file a review (see review filed on 2/12/16).
-I looked over a large number of negative reviews to get an idea of what to expect.
+I went to the Better Business Bureau site to file a review (see the review filed on 2/12/16).
+I looked over many negative reviews to understand what to expect.
 I observed the same indifference as was reflected in the store.
-I filed my complaint, and I received a boilerplate apology for the inconvenience, but they were sticking to their policy.
+I filed my complaint and received a boilerplate apology for the inconvenience, but they were sticking to their policy.

 OK, so Best Buy has demonstrated that it does not care about its customers at every level.
 I then wondered if I could find any evidence this policy was damaging their business to show my students the folly of allowing people who have no contact with customers to set customer service policies.